 At 1:00 PM, you’ll rejoin everyone at Logistics where the clean-up crews will be assembling.
 You’ll join the team you signed up for during registration, and your entire team will walk to an assigned camp area (perhaps one you hadn’t yet seen or played in), and pick up anything game-related, remove trash, and otherwise make as clean as possible.

-Camp clean and sign off
+And Lastly, camp clean and sign off

 Once you’ve been released from the team by the marshal leading it, you can return to your cabin or tent area.
 Another marshal will come around and inspect your area, and sign off on your sheet if it’s clean.